-4.636 Topics in Western Medieval Architecture and Art
+4.636 Topics in European Medieval Architecture and Art

 Investigates architecture and art in medieval Europe, including significant monuments, art objects, themes, and developments from late antiquity through the rise of European cities in the 13th century.
 Considers a variety of media, ranging from stone- and metalwork to parchment and glass.
 Topics include sacred places and spaces; pilgrimage; relics and souvenirs; iconoclasm; questions of materiality, agency, and the power associated with objects; nature and magic; visions; medieval conceptions of temporality; and the construct of feudalism.
 Students taking graduate version complete additional assignments.